How to Turn On or Off Share Across Devices for Apps in Windows 11

 reg add "HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\CDP" /v RomeSdkChannelUserAuthzPolicy /t REG_DWORD /d 0 /f

-To Turn On for My Devices Only (default setting), use this:
+To Turn On for My Devices Only (the default setting), use this command:

 reg add "HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\CDP" /v CdpSessionUserAuthzPolicy /t REG_DWORD /d 1 /f